- About NSC

 - Skills Mismatch

-As Senior State Network Manager, Michael develops, manages, and coordinates NSC’s network of state coalitions working to advance policies that support industry engagement, skills equity, public accountability, and job-driven investment in coordination with NSC staff, national partners, and coalition leaders.
+Previously, Michael held the position as Senior State Network Manager, developing, managing, and coordinating NSC’s network of state coalitions working to advance policies that support industry engagement, skills equity, public accountability, and job-driven investment in coordination with NSC staff, national partners, and coalition leaders.
 Michael joined NSC in 2017 and he is based in Washington, D.C.

 Prior to joining NSC, Michael was Advocacy Coordinator for the Poverty to Prosperity team at the Center for American Progress.
 He worked with national, state and local coalitions and organizations to provide resources, messaging and advocacy tools and coordinated campaigns.
 He also managed and developed the story network —a growing network of people who have experienced poverty and who use their personal stories to take action in the media and with policymakers.